Azure/data-api-builder/getting-started.md

 - Books
 - Authors

+Both the business entities need a modern endpoint, REST and/or GraphQL, to allow third party developers to build mobile and desktop application to manage the library catalog.

 ## Configure the Entities

 Depending if you want to use Azure SQL Database or Cosmos DB, continue to the appropriate link: